JamesClarke7283/CRCrypt/docs/PLAN.md

 We use the unittest module for testing.
 We need to test the encryption, decryption, and the ability to change the state of the virtual cube correctly.

+## Cube representation
+The cube is represented as 6 arrays of arrays(numpy ones), each array is a face of the cube, each entry in the cube is a integer from 0-5, its dimentiones are controlled at initialisation in the constructor.

 ## Future Improvements (Not in current version)

 ## Dynamic Cube Size